[This story was originally published on July 20, 2020. It has been updated.]

 7. Your child is struggling in school

 Frequently children with behavioral or learning difficulties show struggles in school.
 If your child has always had to work harder than their peers, it could be a sign there's something impacting learning.
-Additionally, if your child suddenly begins to struggle, it could mean something new is impacting him or her.
+Additionally, if your child suddenly begins to struggle, it could mean something new is impacting them.
 These changes may mean they are struggling with friends, with a new emotional stressor or simply with harder academic material.
-Keep in mind, the last quarter of the school year went virtual for most students, so difficulties could be related to that shift as well.
 The only way to know for sure is to seek out expert support.

 8. Your child worries that something bad will happen if they don't complete a certain action or do things multiple times